daattali/beautiful-jekyll/_posts/2024-01-15-vmd-denoising.md

 author: Corrado R. Mazzarelli
 ---

-# This is a Work-In-Progress -- Last Updated 1/20/24

-* Do not remove this line (it will not be displayed) {:toc}

 # Summary

 Variational mode decomposition (VMD) was explored as a methodology for denoising data, based on prior work by [(Chen et al.)](#the-steady-state-detection-paper).
 An artificial dataset was generated with both clean and noisy signals, and then VMD performed on the signals while varying the VMD hyperparemeters α and _k_.
 The signal to noise ratio (SNR) as described by the paper was used to characterize the proficiency in denoising.
 Two SNRs were obtained for each set of VMD hyperparameters: estimated SNR, which compares the denoised signal to the noisy signal, and true SNR, which compares the denoised signal to the original clean signal.
 It was discovered that the paper's methodology for denoising was overly conservative in removing noise and its optimization would settle upon the VMD hyperparameters that least changed the signal fed to the algorithm leaving room for a 25% improvement in true signal to noise.
+Ultimately, VMD was essentially just functioning as a low-pass filter and alternative methods such as a rolling average or a Butterworth filter would be simpler, more widely used, and easier to understand.

+* Do not remove this line (it will not be displayed) {:toc}

 # Introduction